Aaron Holiday: Personal life

 Holiday is the youngest of four children, all of whom became basketball players.
 His brothers Justin and Jrue are also NBA players, and sister Lauren played on the Bruins women's basketball team.
-Additionally, Holiday is a brother-in-law of U.S. women's national soccer team player Lauren Holiday.
+Additionally, Holiday is a brother-in-law of U.S. women's national soccer team player Lauren Holiday (née Cheney).
+On May 14, 2020, Holiday married Ashli Scott and together they have three children, with a step-daughter from Ashli's previous relationship with NBA player Solomon Hill.